niplav/site/estimated_life_expectancy.md

 approach.
 The data presented here represents estimates often made in a very short amount of time, and is prone to misunderstandings.

+### Hope Instead of Estimates

-1. Hope instead of estimates: It seemed like very often people misunderstood that the estimate they were asked for was not asking for the age they hoped for, but the age they estimated.
+It seemed like very often people misunderstood that the estimate they were asked for was not asking for the age they hoped for, but the age they estimated.
 It would not have been practical explaining this to people, since the response rate already was quite low and there were sometimes severe difficulties in understanding, but this seems to be the strongest bias in the data.
 Interestingly, a surprising number of people seemed to hope to die earlier than the average person, especially a woman aged 29 who hoped to die at 39.

+### Joke Answers

-2. Joke answers: Keeping in line with the [lizardman constant](http://slatestarcodex.com/2013/04/12/noisy-poll-results-and-reptilian-muslim-climatologists-from-mars/), there was a number of joke answers and sometimes even straight lies.
+Keeping in line with the [lizardman constant](http://slatestarcodex.com/2013/04/12/noisy-poll-results-and-reptilian-muslim-climatologists-from-mars/), there was a number of joke answers and sometimes even straight lies.
 Most of the people who answered that they estimated to become 120 years old